andrejsstepanovs/andai/docs/setup/coding_agents/AIDER.md

 - timeout - how long to wait for aider to respond
 - config - path to `.andai.aider.yaml` file.
 See [Aider configuration documentation](https://aider.chat/docs/config/aider_conf.html)
 - config_fallback - same as `config`, but used when `aider` hits token-limit error.
 Setup bigger context model here.
+- api_key - Optional.
+API key for the model provider.
+If not set, it will be read from `.andai.aider.yaml` config file.
+You can hardcode it or use environment variable like `os.environ/YOUR_ENV_VAR_API_KEY`.
 - model_metadata_file - Optional.
 Path to `.andai.aider.model.json` file.
 See [Aider model metadata documentation](https://aider.chat/docs/config/adv-model-settings.html) and [default values](https://github.com/BerriAI/litellm/blob/main/model_prices_and_context_window.json)
 - map_tokens - Optional.
 How many project map tokens aider will use.
 Default is 1024.
 It is good value.
 - task_summary_prompt - Optional override prompt for `summarize-task` and aider `summarize` option.
 Example: `andai` command `command: aider` `summarize: True` configured in `workflow`.